cshoben/cs201-resources/installingSoftware.md

 If you receive a response such as `"jshell": command not found`, it is likely that you did not download the most recent version of the JDK (Version 17 as of January 2022).
 To confirm what version you downloaded, run the command `java -version` in your command line.
 If that command returns a versioning error, you will need to update the operating system on your device before proceeding.

 If you still encounter difficulties after following the above steps, it probably means the Java installation path was not added to the system’s PATH variable.
 Follow [this guide](https://community.akamai.com/customers/s/article/Adding-JDK-Path-in-Mac-OS-X-Linux-or-Windows?language=en_US) to add it to PATH.
+If you are a Mac user, the path command you should append to the end of the file by running `vi ~/.bash_profile` be something like `export PATH=$PATH:/Library/Java/JavaVirtualMachines/liberica-jdk-17.jdk/Contents/Home/bin/`.

+For more tips running vim, refer to [this page](https://www.radford.edu/~mhtay/CPSC120/VIM_Editor_Commands.htm).
+In summary, press the right key until your cursor is at the end of the file, then type in `:i` and enter.
+You should now be in INSERT mode and be able to type in the above command.
+After you're done editing, press `:wq` in order to exit Vim.

+The Windows path would be similar to `C:/Program Files/BellSoft/LibericaJDK-17/bin/` and you would go to "Edit environment variables" on your Windows computer.

-If you are a Mac user, your path command should look something like `export PATH=/Library/Java/JavaVirtualMachines/liberica-jdk-17.jdk/Contents/Home/bin/:$PATH`.
-Similarly, a Windows path would be in the ballpark of `export PATH=C:/Program Files/Java/liberica-jdk-17.jdk/Contents/Home/bin/:$PATH`.
-Please check that this path exists on your device before proceeding with adding it.
+In either case, please check that this path exists on your device before proceeding with adding it.

 <div align="middle">
   <img src="images/jshell_mac.png" width="400" />